onkar895/FULL-STACK-REACT-AND-NODE/MongoDB/README.md

 ---

-# Understanding JSON and BSON: ✅
+# Understanding JSON and BSON:✅

 **JSON is a widely used data interchange format popular across many applications and technology stacks.
 BSON, the binary representation of JSON, is primarily used internally by MongoDB for efficient storage and data traversal.**